Attribute Descent: Simulating Object-Centric Datasets on the Content Level and Beyond: Acknowledgement

 \section{Acknowledgement}

 This work was supported in part by the ARC Discovery Early Career Researcher Award (DE200101283) and the ARC Discovery Project (DP210102801).

-\begin{IEEEbiography} [{ }]{Yue Yao} is currently a Ph.D. student in the College of Engineering and Computer Science at the Australian National University.
-He has completed the degree of Bachelor of Advanced Computing at the Australian National University in 2018.
-His research interests include domain adaptation and brain computer interface. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Yue Yao} is a Research Officer at the School of Computing, Australian National University.
+Before that, he studied as a Ph.D. student at the Australian National University.
+He completed the degree of Bachelor of Advanced Computing at the Australian National University in 2018.
+His research interests include training set optimization, data synthesis and brain-computer interface. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Liang Zheng} is a Senior Lecturer and a Computer Science Futures Fellow in the College of Engineering and Computer Science, Australian National University.
+\begin{IEEEbiography} [{ }]{Liang Zheng} is an Associate Professor at the School of Computing, Australian National University.
 He received the Ph.D. degree in Electronic Engineering from Tsinghua University, China, in 2015, and the B.E. degree in Life Science from Tsinghua University, China, in 2010.
-He was a postdoc researcher in the Center for Artificial Intelligence, University of Technology Sydney, Australia (2016 - 2018).
+He was a postdoc researcher at the Center for Artificial Intelligence, University of Technology Sydney, Australia (2016 - 2018).
 His research interests include object re-identification, domain adaptation, deep learning and data synthesis. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Xiaodong Yang} is a Head of Machine Learning at QCraft.
-Before joining QCraft in 2019, he was a Senior Research Scientist at NVIDIA Research.
+\begin{IEEEbiography} [{ }]{Xiaodong Yang} is the Head of Machine Learning at QCraft.
+Previously, he was a Senior Research Scientist at NVIDIA Research.
 He received the B.S. degree from Huazhong University of Science and Technology, China, in 2009, and the Ph.D. degree from City University of New York, USA, in 2015.
-His research interests include perception and prediction for autonomous driving, image and video understanding, activity and gesture recognition, facial analytics, object re-identification, deep generative modeling, etc. \end{IEEEbiography}
+His research interests include autonomous driving, image and video understanding, activity and gesture recognition, facial analytics, object re-identification, deep generative modeling, etc. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Milind Napthade} is leading the technology and innovation strategy and engineering execution for NVIDIA’s Metropolis platform.
+\begin{IEEEbiography} [{ }]{Milind Napthade} is the Senior Vice President in Capital One.
+Previously he led the technology and innovation strategy and engineering execution for NVIDIA’s Metropolis platform.
 He previously served as the program director in the Smarter City Services Group at the IBM T.J.
 Watson Research Center in Hawthorne, New York, and leader of the Smarter Sustainable Dubuque living lab.
 Naphade received a Ph.D. in electrical engineering from the University of Illinois at Urbana-Champaign. \end{IEEEbiography}